 |For North Korea’s Kim, at left, China’s help and diplomatic strength are vital for his dynastic succession [AFP]|

-The North Korean government has said it plans to release the seven-man crew of a South Korean fishing boat seized last month, according to the South’s coastguard.
+The North Korean government has released the seven-man crew of a South Korean fishing boat seized last month, according to the South’s coastguard.

 The vessel and its crew were seized on August 8 while fishing off North Korea’s eastern coast.
-The North Korean Red Cross said the boat and its men will be handed over on Tuesday morning at a sea border off the same coast.
+The North Korean Red Cross had announced that the boat and its men would be handed over on Tuesday morning at a sea border off the same coast.

-Quoting a North Korean official, state news agency KCNA reported on Monday that the incident was seen as “an intolerable infringement upon the sovereignty of (North Korea).
+Quoting a North Korean official, KCNA, the North’s state news agency, reported on Monday that the incident was seen as “an intolerable infringement upon the sovereignty of [North Korea].
 But it was decided to send the boat and its crew back to South Korea from the compatriotic and humanitarian points of view”.

 The crew, which includes three Chinese, will be returned to South Korea after they “admitted the seriousness of their act and gave assurances that they would never repeat such an act”.

-Tensions have mounted on the peninsula this year after the sinking of the Cheonan, a South Korean warship – Seoul says it was sunk by a North Korean torpedo – and a series of military drills by the US and South Korea.
+Tensions have mounted on the peninsula this year after the sinking of the Cheonan, a South Korean warship.
+South Korea says it was sunk by a North Korean torpedo.

-And in June, Beijing took a public swipe at Pyongyang after North Korean border guards shot and killed three Chinese suspected of smuggling.
+In June, China took a public swipe at North Korea after the country’s border guards shot and killed three Chinese suspected of smuggling.
 North Korea apologised and told China it would punish those responsible.

 China has voiced concern about the detention of its nationals by the North, which depends heavily on Beijing’s largesse to keep its impoverished economy afloat.